Talkdesk/call-center-challenge/README.md

 # Call Center Challenge
-Maria is a real estate entrepreneur and wants to improve Customer Support.
+Maria is an entrepreneur, owns a Flower Shop and wants to improve Customer Support.
 She decided to have a Call Center that automatically answers common questions and if the customer really needs help, it transfers the call to her number.

 # Setup
 - Install [Java](http://www.oracle.com/technetwork/pt/java/javase/downloads/jdk8-downloads-2133151.html)